Does Your Merchant Account Have An Early Termination Fee?

 - Notify the processor.
 Be sure you notify the processor in the format they want (in writing), send it to the correct address (the official Notice Address in the contract), and send it through the proper carrier (e.g. first class US mail).
 You can find the official notice information typically near the end of the contract in a section called Notice.
 Follow the directions in this section exactly.
 If you usually deal with an account representative assigned to you, then you can certainly send this person a courtesy copy of your notice of cancellation, but it is not a substitute for the official notice.

 - Follow up and check bank statements to ensure no more fees are charged.
-Just because you sent your notices correctly doesn’t mean that the processing company followed their internal procedures correctly.
+Just because you sent your notices correctly doesn’t mean that the processing company followed its internal procedures correctly.
 The notice could get lost internally and they could still charge you after you have officially canceled your contract.
 This is why you should monitor your account closely after the official termination date to make sure you are no longer charged.
 If you are charged, send them the proof you canceled correctly and ask for them to refund the extra charges.

 In addition to the above steps, there are a few items you should keep in mind as you terminate your existing contract.

-Additional Considerations: Equipment Leases
+Equipment Leases

 If you have an equipment lease, you will have to follow the above procedure for the equipment lease as well.
 Do not assume that they are the same.
 If the equipment lease agreement has a section on returning the equipment or having to pay to purchase, think through this section so you understand the implications of canceling that lease.
 You might end up having to pay for the equipment in one lump sum on the date of cancellation.